MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-expressions.md

 ## Examples

-The following are examples of how adaptive expressions can be used across different conversational AI components:

 ### Language Generation

-Adaptive expressions are used by language generation (LG) to evaluate conditions described in LG templates.
+Adaptive expressions are used by language generation (LG) systems to evaluate conditions described in LG templates.
 In the example below, the [join](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md#join) prebuilt function is used to list all values in the `recentTasks` collection.

 ```.lg
 # RecentTasks